haynakoban/meal-planning-app/README.md

   npm install
   ```

-4. **Start the Application**: After all the dependencies are installed, you can start the ReactJS application:
+4. **Start the Application**: After all the dependencies are installed, you can start the React Native Expo application:

   ```
   npx expo start